 Get everyone involved

 Another use of the 50 Word Fiction competition can be as a regular, monthly activity for a whole class or school or as a homework activity.
 It could also be incorporated into in-school parental engagement sessions.
 50 Word Fiction awards prizes for different age categories and accepts submissions in English, Gaelic and Scots – it is open to all and offers everyone the chance to have their work published on our website and potentially win a prize.
 Using 50 Word fiction in school can be a great way for children and young people to dip their toe into the water to begin writing.
-For young people who want to know more about our opportunities, competitions and workshops, we have a dedicated section on our website for young writers(this will open in a new window).
+For young people who want to know more about our opportunities, competitions and workshops, we have a dedicated section on our website for young writers.

 Take part in our 50 Word Fiction competition